Irish Bull

 – An Irishman

 McLuhan had remembered Lodge in his Speaking of Winnipeg interview with Tom Easterbrook in 1970 and it may be that these Irish bull stories written shortly thereafter came to mind in this way.
-But McLuhan had cited Harold Innis on Irish bull long before this in The Gutenberg Galaxy:
+But McLuhan had quoted Harold Innis on Irish bull long before this in The Gutenberg Galaxy: